 (b) in the case of an application under section 8(4A), the offender ceases to be subject to a supervision order.

-[Section 10 inserted by No. 17 of 2016 s.
+[Section 10 inserted: No. 17 of 2016 s.
 11.]

 11. Fixing day for preliminary hearing

 (1) After an application is filed under section 8, the proper officer of the court must fix a day for the matter to come before the court for a preliminary hearing.